-What to avoid before your treatment to minimize your chances of bruising.
+What to avoid before your treatment to minimize your chances of bruising:

-- Eat fresh fruits, especially pineapple, as it contains bromelain that is known for preventing bruising.
+- Eat fresh fruits–especially pineapple, as it contains bromelain that is known for preventing bruising.

-- Avoid these supplements/medications post-treatment: The same items that were to be avoided before treatment including alcohol.
+- Avoid these supplements/medications post-treatment: The same items that were to be avoided before treatment, including alcohol.
 These medications/supplements do not affect the outcome of the result but just prolongs and promotes any bruising that may occur.

 - Avoid touching the treated area: Avoid massaging or rubbing the treated area for at least 24 hours after the treatment.
 Touching will make the injectable spread to other untreated areas too.
-Also touching an open wound with unclean hands can quickly lead to an infection.
+Also, touching an open wound with unclean hands can quickly lead to an infection.

 - Apply arnica gel: It is a homeopathic medicine that is used to reduce bruising.
-Make sure to apply the gel with clean hands every two hours at least 24 hours after the treatment.
+Make sure to apply the gel with clean hands every two hours for at least 24 hours after the treatment.

 - No topical products: Avoid wearing lipstick or makeup on the treated area (especially the area with open poke marks) for at least for 24 hours after the dermal filler or injectable treatment.